Wear Not Waste

 Atacama desert Landfill

 In 2024, I joined a Textile Waste Working Group in Hobart.
 The room brought together people from across Tasmania's textile sector—designers, recyclers, advocates, government, makers and businesses—all passionate about reducing textile waste.
-As a former designer and sustainability educator, I proposed a name for the group: Wear, Not Waste.
-I even created a logo, hoping it could become a shared initiative.
+As a former designer and sustainability educator, I proposed a name for the group: Wear Not Waste.
+I designed a logo and imagined it becoming a shared campaign that could inspire people to rethink their relationship with clothing.

 At first, I was disappointed.
-But sometimes ideas don't disappear—they simply find a different path, a more aligned and mindful one.
+I leant that sometimes ideas don't disappear—they simply find a different path, a more aligned and mindful one.

 Then another unexpected opportunity appeared.